-Train the trainer and members' meetings are also held regularly in priority countries, and Dr. Naroo regards these as a crucial part of IACLE's work.
-"The meetings ensure that educators have confidence in passing on their skills and share ideas for good practice.
-It surprises me sometimes the lack of confidence, rather than ability, of some trainers and it's great that IACLE is able to tease out these qualities."
+Train the Trainer and Members' Meetings are also held regularly in priority countries, and Dr Naroo regards these as a crucial part of IACLE's work.
+'The meetings ensure that educators have confidence in opticianonline.net for good practice.
+It surprises me sometimes the lack of confidence, rather than ability, of some trainers and it's great that IACLE is able to tease out these qualities.'